 Like previous games in the series, combos continue to be of importance in Black Square, as they count to your overall high score.
 Additionally, reaching a high combo count unlocks additional content and, in some game modes, will carry over from song to song, allowing players to reach combo streaks of several tens of thousand hits or more.

 One of the new additions to Black Square.
-Appearing as a green note on the song chart, the Special Note will activate music in the song when hit.
+Appearing as a green note on the song chart, the Special Note activates BGM when hit.
 Successfully hitting it gives the player 1,000 bonus points and each subsequent hit gives an extra 1,000 points (as in, 1 note: 1,000 points, 2 notes: 2,000 points, 5 notes: 5,000 points).
-Missing a Special Note carries a penalty, however, as your special point streak will be broken and the background music will cease to play.
+Missing a Special Note will break your Special Points streak and the background music will cease to play.
 While music samples activated through regular notes will continue to play, the background music will only return when the next Special Note is successfully hit.

 Introduced in DJMAX Clazziquai Edition, Club Tour replaces the "Club DJing Mode" from previous games in favor of a deeper, more fleshed-out carrer mode-like experience.
 You'll start in the opening town with 4 clubs for you to perform in.
 Each club contains a set number of playlists (Usually 2 to 4) and you play each playlist to clear the stage and rank up.
 You start at Rank 500, trying to work your way to Rank 1.
 Certain clubs will be "Mission Clubs", having other DJs to play against instead of song playlists.
 Each DJ will either have a specific goal for defeat (i.e.: Activate Fever x4, Score 600,000 on each song) or have an effector on top of a goal (i.e.: Score 800,000 with the note line hidden).
 There are 4-5 clubs in each Area and they unlock as you clear roughly 85% the previous area.
 Each area will have a different theme (Rock, Jazz, Techno, etc.) and drastically increase in difficulty as you progress, starting out from 4B Mode and moving to 6BFX Mode by the 5th Area.